db0/godot-card-game-framework/INSTALL.md

 ## Global configuration

 The framework uses a common singleton called CFControl to control overall configuration.

 It also uses a core reference class called CFConst which defines the behaviour of the framework

 1. Add CFControl.gd as an autoloaded singleton with name 'cfc'

-2. Edit the CFConst.gdand adjust any properties according to your game.
+2. Edit the CFConst.gd and adjust any properties according to your game.
 For example CARD_SIZE will adjust the size of all your cards in the game as well as the CardContainers that host them.

 Whenever your game is loaded, all your card containers and your board will be mapped inside cfc.NMAP.
 This way if you want to quickly refer to your pile called, say, "SuperCards" all you need to do is refer to `cfc.NMAP.supercards` (in lowercase always)